telerik/document-processing-docs/libraries/radpdfprocessing/getting-started.md

 </table>

 >note The **Telerik.Documents.ImageUtils.dll** assembly depends on **ImageSharp**.
 In order to use this assembly, you will need to add a reference to [ImageSharp](https://www.nuget.org/packages/SixLabors.ImageSharp/).
 After R1 2022 SP1 the minimum **ImageSharp** required version is **v.2.0.0**.

+>note The **elerik.Documents.Fixed.FormatProviders.Image.Skia** assembly depends on **SkiaSharp**.
+In order to use this assembly, you will need to add a reference to [SkiaSharp](https://www.nuget.org/packages/SkiaSharp/).
+The **SkiaSharp.NativeAssets.*** Nuget package is required as well.
+This package may differ according to the used platform.
+There are version for Windows, MacOs, Linux, WebAssembly, Android, iOS, and others.

 ## Creating a Document